Welcome to the U.S. Department of Energy Solar District Cup Collegiate Design Competition!

 Teams compete in one of multiple divisions, each structured around a distinct district use case.
 A winner is selected for each division, based on the quality of their solar energy system design.
 The strongest designs provide the highest offset of annual energy and greatest financial savings.
 This will be determined by a techno-economic analysis conducted by students and evaluated by judges.
 The goal is to design, model, and present the most reliable, resilient, and cost-effective system possible.

-Students will present their solutions to judges at the 2020 Solar Power Southeast conference in Atlanta, where the winners will be selected and announced.
+Students will present their solutions to judges at a virtual live competition event, from which the winners will be selected and announced.

 The Solar District Cup is designed to inspire students to consider new career opportunities, learn new industry-relevant skills, engage with the professional marketplace, and prepare to lead the next generation of distributed solar energy.
 As competitors, students: